 If you have been reading about birth positions or birth tools, you may have read about using a peanut ball during labor.
 As a birth ball fan girl, I am here to tell you they are 100% worth the hype that has been created around them.
 I love utilizing peanut balls during labor when supporting families as a birth doula or midwifery assistant because they help shorten labor, decrease the chances of cesarean, and are incredibly helpful for those who choose to use an epidural!

 From my experience as an Oklahoma birth doula, I can tell you that most Central Oklahoma hospitals have birth balls for their birthing patients.
 Although, I am always sure to bring my own tools along with me to hospital births I am supporting.
-This is because there have been times where the labor and delivery floor was extremely busy and they ran out of birth balls and didn’t have enough for every laboring parent.
+This is because there have been times when the labor and delivery floor was extremely busy, and they ran out of birth balls and didn’t have enough for every laboring parent.

 Jenni Jenkins – Sekine is an Oklahoma City Bereavement, Birth, & Postpartum doula and Child Birth Educator who serves her Central Oklahoma community.
 She is also a midwifery assistant with Holistic Birthing Services and began her journey as a student midwife with the Midwives College of Utah in 2022.